Meilinem/vue_script/README.md

-# To initiate a project pls launch
+# Vue-cli init front project
-# it will create the repo app where you actually launch it
+## it will create the repo app where you actually launch it
 	source initiate_anam_front.sh [app_name]

 # To update module in your current front app